ePages-de/epages-devportal/_posts/2019/2019-05-28-how-to-improve-your-components-with-react-hooks.md

 Great, our component does what it is supposed to.

-#### Hooking up our component
+## Hooking up our component

-Now let's take a look at how the same component would look if we would use Hooks.
+Now let's see what the same component would look like if we use hooks.

 ```js
 function UserProfile({ userId }) {